I absolutely believe that giving voice to the hurts and wounds that feel unspeakable are our greatest catalysts to healing.

 - I live in a place that I adore.

-- I am an author, a life archaeologist, and supporter of grieving parents who is passionate and totally in love with her work.
+- I am an author, a life archaeologist, and supporter of grieving parents who is head-over-heels totally in love with her work.

 - I am grateful for all that I get to see and experience and know.